pyauth/http-message-signatures/README.rst

 License
 -------
+Copyright 2017-2024, Andrey Kislyuk and http-message-signatures contributors.
 Licensed under the terms of the `Apache License, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0>`_.
+Distribution of attribution information, LICENSE and NOTICE files with source copies of this package and derivative works is **REQUIRED** as specified by the Apache License.